EshaSanghavi/Live-Temperature-Monitoring/README.md

 # Live-Temperature-Monitoring
 This is an IoT system to diplay real time measured temperatures.
-It even displays previously recorded temperatures day and month wise.
+It even displays previously recorded temperatures week and month wise.

 ## Working
 1. The NodeMCU is a wifi microcontroller which takes analog input from a NTC thermistor every 10 seconds.